Direct Measurement of the $^{59}$Cu$(p,\alpha)^{56}$Ni Excitation Function to Constrain the Ni--Cu Cycle Strength and Its Impact on Explosive Nucleosynthesis

-where the approximation holds for the energies under study.
 The $T_i$ are the transmissions to the open channels, summed over all states $j$ in the residual nuclei: $T_i = \sum_j T_{i.j}$. $T_{p0}$ is the transmission in the entrance channel (with the target $^{59}$Cu in its ground state); $T_\alpha \approx T_{\alpha 0}$ is dominated by the transition to the $^{56}$Ni ground state; excited states are suppressed because of the lower $\alpha$ energy for the population of excited states in the doubly-magic $^{56}$Ni nucleus.

-Eq.~(\ref{eq:trans}) indicates that the calculated $(p,\alpha)$ cross section depends on the proton optical model potential (pOMP) (via $T_p$ and $T_{p0}$), the $\alpha$-OMP via $T_{\alpha 0}$, and the level density (LD) in $^{59}$Cu via $T_p$.
+Eq.~(\ref{eq:trans}) indicates that the calculated $(p,\alpha)$ cross section depends on the proton optical model potential (pOMP) (via $T_p$ and $T_{p0}$), the $\alpha$-OMP via $T_{\alpha 0}$, and the level density (ld) in $^{59}$Cu via $T_p$.
 For further information on the role of the transmissions $T_i$, see \cite{Mohr_EPJA2025_aomp}.
 The role of the pOMP remains minor because changes in the proton transmission affect $T_{p0}$ and $T_p$ in a similar way, leading to an almost unchanged ratio $T_{p0}/T_p$ in Eq.~(\ref{eq:trans}).

-Thus, to identify the optimal TALYS settings for extrapolating the reaction rate, one has to focus on the $\alpha$-OMP and the LD.
+Thus, to identify the optimal TALYS settings for extrapolating the reaction rate, one has to focus on the $\alpha$-OMP and the ld of $^{59}$Cu.
 As already noted in \cite{Jaspreet59Cu}, all $\alpha$-OMPs tend to overestimate the experimental $(p,\alpha)$ cross section, a trend confirmed in the present work.
-Consequently, we use the Demetriou \textit{et al.} dispersive $\alpha$-OMP, which gives the lowest $(p,\alpha)$ cross section.
-A consistent performance of this potential was also reported by Gyürky et al. for the $^{64}$Zn(p,$\alpha$)$^{61}$Cu reaction~\cite{Gy}, where TALYS calculations using the same Demetriou potential reproduced the experimental data well.
-An alternative approach \cite{Avrigeanu2022}, in which the pOMP was modified, leads to a somewhat flatter energy dependence, which will be discussed further in \cite{LopezSaavedra_Supplemental}.
-The treatment of the LD in $^{59}$Cu was varied, and a $\chi^{2}$-based best fit was obtained for the Skyrme-Hartree-Fock-Bogolyubov model \cite{Goriely_ADNDT2001_HFB}.
-To further optimize the agreement with the data, the corresponding TALYS prediction was uniformly scaled, and a reduction factor of 0.86 provided the lowest reduced $\chi^{2}$ (see Fig.~\ref{fig:placeholder_xsec}).

-The excellent agreement between the experimental data and the optimized TALYS calculation indicates that the LD in the compound nucleus $^{60}$Zn is sufficiently high for the application of the statistical model.
-However, Ref.~\cite{Soltesz} noted that the LD in $^{60}$Zn may behave unusually around excitation energies of 5--6 MeV, corresponding to proton energies below 1 MeV, which are relevant for the relatively low temperatures in XRBs.
-This feature raises concerns about the applicability of the statistical model for reaction-rate calculations at low temperatures ($T_9\lesssim 1$).
-As this potential systematic uncertainty is difficult to quantify, in this work an uncertainty factor of 1.5 was adopted for the statistical-model calculations, under the assumption that the statistical model remains applicable also in the lower-energy regime.
-Typically, this assumption holds down to about $T_9 \approx 1$ even for lighter nuclei \cite{Mohr_PRC2017_17o18o}.